MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

     ![Screenshot of an empty workspace in Power BI.](./Images/new-workspace.png)

-In this lab, you use the Data Activator in Fabric to create a *Reflex*.
-Data Activator conveniently provides a sample data set that you can use to explore Data Activator's capabilities.
-You use this sample data to create a *Reflex* that analysis some real-time data and create a trigger to send an email out when a condition is met.
+In this lab, you´ll use the Data Activator in Fabric to create a *Reflex*.
+Data Activator conveniently provides a sample dataset that you can use to explore Data Activator's capabilities.
+You´ll use this sample data to create a *Reflex* that analyzes some real-time data and creates a trigger to send an email out when a condition is met.

-> **Note**: The Data Activator sample process is generating some random data in the background.
-The more more complex your conditions and filters you create, the more likely that no events have yet meet the trigger conditions and filters.
+> **Note**: The Data Activator sample process generates some random data in the background.
+The more more complex your conditions and filters are, the more time it takes to trigger them.
 If you don't see any data in the graph, wait a few minutes and refresh the page.
 That said, you don't need to wait for the data to be displayed in the graphs to continue with the lab.

 ## Scenario